adasprilla/TouchPad-Gestures/README.md

     sudo pacman -S xdotool

-You must be a member of the _input_ group to have permission to read the touchpad device:
+IMPORTANT: You must be a member of the _input_ group to have permission to read the touchpad device:

     sudo gpasswd -a $USER input  # Then log out and back in to assign this group